youssefalmeldin/youssefalmeldin/README.md

 </p>

 - 🏢 I'm a  Software Engineer Intern @ Fawry
-- 👨‍💻 As a fresh  computer engineering graduate, I constantly learn and explore new techniques to improve my skills.
+- 👨‍💻 I’m a passionate software engineer who loves technology and problem-solving.
+Here's a bit about me: I’m currently working on exciting projects involving web development.
+I’m constantly learning and improving my skills in various programming languages and technologies.

 - 💬 Ask me about my experience with Java, MySQL, and Spring Framework.
 - ⚡ My hobby is reading
  - 📖 I'm currently reading these books